barsoom/devbook/styleguide/css/README.md

 .item-listing__title { … }
 ```

-This type of naming is less fragile than nested selectors, more clearly states intent, and makes it easier to override specificity.
+This type of naming has less risk of collisions than nested selectors, more clearly shows which classes are part of the same whole, and makes it easier to override specificity.

 With Sass 3.4 or later, you can use `&` like this: